 Infinite is a 2021 American science fiction film directed by Antoine Fuqua and stars Mark Wahlberg, Chiwetel Ejiofor, Sophie Cookson, and Jason Mantzoukas.
 The film was written by Ian Shorr and is based on the 2009 novel The Reincarnationist Papers by D. Eric Maikranz.

-The hallucinations of a schizophrenic are revealed to be memories from past lives where he obtained talents that he still has to this day.
+The plot of the film largely focuses on hallucinations of a schizophrenic, which are revealed to be memories from past lives where he obtained talents that he still has to this day.

 Infinite is the flagship film to go along with iCarly on Paramount+, and me wishing I would've watched iCarly pretty much sums up how I felt about this film.

 Infinite was a complete failure.
 It's rare for me to say that, but there's no other category I can put this film in.
 This is not the worst movie ever made.
 I'm not saying that, but when you look and everything the film tried to achieve, it completely failed at every single one.
 Again, nothing worked, but the core problem is the foundation.
 This was just a bad script.